Create and Apply Presets, Control Your Keyframes and Sequence Layers in After Effects

 - Animation Presets

-- Keyframe Properties
+- Keyframe Interpolation settings

 Let’s say that I have an adjustment layer with some very specific effects and settings.
 This layer has just the right amount of blur, exposure, and turbulent displace, and looks exactly how I want it.
 Maybe I plan on using it later in the project, or I just want to have it handy down the road.

-Apply Animation Preset
+Apply an Animation Preset in After Effects

 If you’ve ever encountered this problem, you know how frustrating it can be.
 The key to working around this is to select your keyframes, go up to Animation > Keyframe Interpolation.